TanyaM01/TanyaM01/README.md

 # Hi, I'm Tanya Maurya 👋

 Welcome to my GitHub profile!
-I'm a Master's student in Applied Computing at the University of Windsor, passionate about software development, data analytics, and machine learning.
+I'm a Master's student in Applied Computing at the University of Windsor, passionate about software development and machine learning.
 I love working on challenging projects, developing full-stack applications, and applying data-driven insights to solve real-world problems.

 ## About Me
 - 🎓 **Master of Applied Computing**, University of Windsor, expected graduation in 2025